nirvanaos/home/readme.md

 object interface and converts the object into the actor.
 Each outgoing call is converted into sending the message.
 Each incoming call or return from an outgoing call is converted into receiving a message.

+Each object method described in IDL can be called as usual or called asynchronously with sending the call message and receiving the reply message.

 So programming for Nirvana does not require changing the programming paradigm as for other actor frameworks.
 You can use OOP paradigm, as you